The Worship Song Compass

 None - Some - Lots

 Songs with minimal repetition score higher.
-Of course, repetition isn't inherently negative (Revelation 4:8) but some people/churches (myself included!) are sensitive to it and often find excessive repetition distracting and unhelpful.
+Of course, repetition isn't inherently negative (see Revelation 4:8 and Psalm 136), which is why it's not included in the initial weighting.
+But some people/churches (myself included!) are sensitive to it and often find excessive repetition distracting and unhelpful, so the option is there to adjust accordingly.
 Whilst any song can contain lines that are repeated a lot through the choice of the worship leader, songs that rely heavily on repetitive phrases score lower.

 See here for a list of albums reviewed for suitable songs.